“CORONA VIRUS: LET’S BEAT IT IN BURITON”

 Please continue to make sure that friends and neighbours who do not have access to the internet are aware of relevant information so that they can also tell others.

-Coronavirus still spreads fast.
-We must all still do our bit to minimise our chances of catching or spreading the virus.
+Coronavirus can still spread fast and everyone should still do their bit to minimise their chances of catching or spreading the virus.
 Please follow all the national measures and wash hands regularly.